ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 concurrency model.
 The details of how exactly actions are handled, and how events are dispatched, are implementation dependent.

-Each transition of Connection state is associated with one of more events:
+Some transitions of Connection states are associated with events:

 - `Ready<>` occurs when a Connection created with `Initiate` or `InitiateWithSend` transitions to Established state.